Le Caire

 Pros

-• Souks, mosques and Citadel on foot
+• Souks, mosques, and the Citadel on foot

 Cons

-• Dense, dusty and loud
+• Dense, dusty, and loud

-• Tiring over time
+• Tiring over a few days

 2

-Downtown, Tahrir & the Corniche Centre khédivial
+Downtown, Tahrir & the Corniche Khedivial Downtown

-for the Egyptian Museum, the Belle Époque and the Nile
+for the Egyptian Museum, the Belle Epoque, and the Nile

 What to see & do in the area